tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Standard Action

 _Recharge 16+:_ Create a surface of mystic darkness under or next to 1d3 nearby enemies in a group and each creature engaged with them (possibly including you and your allies).
-Each creature targeted is stuck (easy save ends, 6+) as dark tentacles extend from the surface and grab them (champion: the tentacles ignore you; epic: the tentacles also ignore your allies).
+Each creature targeted is stuck (easy save ends, 6+) as dark tentacles extend from the surface and grab them, the tentacles ignore you at champion tier, and the tentacles also ignore your allies at epic tier.
 Each creature targeted takes a –5 penalty to disengage checks until the end of the battle.

 **Quirk:** Fear of the darkness.